manisha-ganji18/CHORD_Peer2Peer/README.md

 Execution Steps

+Navigate to the chord directory: cd chord

-Firstly checkout to chord folder and run the below command
+run the below command

 command to execute -
 ```